gsbaker/gsbaker/README.md

-Experienced software engineer based in the UK, primarily working with Ruby on Rails.
+Rails programmer based in the UK